Bureaus / Units

-The Investigations Division is comprised of six bureaus – Violent Criminal Enterprises Bureau, Major Economic Crimes Bureau, Frauds Bureau, Public Corruption Bureau, Housing and Worker Protection, and Human Trafficking Bureau.
-These uniquely specialized Bureaus investigate and prosecute complex criminal activity throughout Queens in addition to helping residents avoid being victimized through complex schemes.
+The Investigations Division is comprised of the following bureaus – Violent Criminal Enterprises Bureau, Financial Frauds Bureau, Public Corruption Bureau, Housing, Worker, and Consumer Protection Bureau, Crime Strategies & Intelligence Bureau, and Strategic Investigations Bureau.
+These uniquely specialized bureaus investigate and prosecute complex criminal activity throughout Queens County while also helping residents avoid being victimized by complex schemes.

 For more information, email Frauds@queensda.org or call 718.286.6673.